-Hello and welcome to our website.
-We’ve packed it full of useful information in a very easy to use format with the added benefit of several online functions.
-If you’re new to the area, have a look at our opening times, download a registration form and come and see us.
+Hello, and welcome to our website.
+We have packed it full of useful information in a very easy to use format with the added benefit of several online functions.
+If you are new to the area, have a look at our opening times, download a registration form and come and see us.
 If you are registering with us online please ensure you bring a form of photographic ID and proof of address at your first visit.

 Access for the disabled is via a gentle ramp at the front of the building, which has automatic opening doors.
 We have disabled parking although limited outside the main entrance of the building.
-There is a lift available to the first floor.
-Wheelchairs for use in the building are available inside the main doors.
-If you need any assistance please let one of our receptionist know who will be only happy to help you.
+There is a lift available to the first floor and there are wheelchairs for use inside the main doors.
+If you need any assistance please let one of our reception team know who will be only to happy to help you.

 Care Quality Commission (CQC)

 All GP Practice were required to register with the Care Quality Commission on 1st April 2013 and will be regularly inspected.
 Flansham Park is banded one of the low risk groups according to CQC.
 The banding is a new approach using